WildMeOrg/wildbook-ia/README.md

 # Run the prereq install script (installs prereq libraries)
 ./_scripts/__install_prereqs__.sh

+# Python repositories come with a standard setup.py script to help you install them
+# Because IBEIS has several python repos, we created a super_setup script to help
+# you run the same command accross all IBIES repositories.

 # Use super_setup.py to pull the latest and greatest from all the respos.
+# This will clone any dependency repos that do not exist.
 ./super_setup.py --pull

 # Switch to current development branch
-./super_setup.py --build --checkout pyqt5
+./super_setup.py --checkout pyqt5

 # Run super_setup to build and install ibeis modules in development mode
-# Usually this needs to be run twice.
-Either way it wont hurt
+# (the build flag builds any c++ files, and the develop flag installs a
+#  python module as a symbolic link to python's site-packages)
 ./super_setup.py --build --develop

+# Usually this needs to be run twice because super_setup often needs to
+# configure itself on the first run.
+(Either running it twice wont hurt)
 ./super_setup.py --build --develop

 # Optional: download a test dataset